-- 6. In order to establish whether the preconditions for an audit are present, the auditor shall: - Determine whether the financial reporting framework to be applied in the (a) preparation of the financial statements is acceptable; and (Ref: Para.
+- 6. In order to establish whether the preconditions for an audit are present, the auditor shall: - (a) Determine whether the financial reporting framework to be applied in the preparation of the financial statements is acceptable; and (Ref: Para.
 A2-A10) - (b) Obtain the agreement of management that it acknowledges and understands its responsibility: (Ref: Para.
-A11-A14, A20) - (i) For the preparation of the financial statements in accordance with the applicable financial reporting framework, including where relevant their fair presentation; (Ref: Para.
+A11-A14, A21) - (i) For the preparation of the financial statements in accordance with the applicable financial reporting framework, including where relevant their fair presentation; (Ref: Para.
 A15)

-SSA 220, "Quality Control for an Audit of Financial Statements."
-SSA 200, "Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Singapore Standards on Auditing," paragraph 13.
+&lt;sup>1 SSA 220, Quality Control for an Audit of Financial Statements.

+&lt;sup>2 SSA 200, Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Singapore Standards on Auditing, paragraph 13.

 - (ii) For such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error; and (Ref: Para.12, A16-A19) - (iii) To provide the auditor with: - a.
 Access to all information of which management is aware that is relevant to the preparation of the financial statements such as records, documentation and other matters; - b.
-Additional information that the auditor may request from management for the purpose of the audit; and - c.
+Additional information that the auditor may request from management for the purpose of the audit; and (Ref: Para.
+A20) - c.
 Unrestricted access to persons within the entity from whom the auditor determines it necessary to obtain audit evidence.